Over the Hedge (Nintendo DS video game): Plot

 Over the Hedge is set immediately after the events of the animated film.
 Gladys Sharp, president of the homeowners' association, returns and plans to bulldoze the forest in order to build a swimming pool.
-She has been joined by a new character, Henri the taxidermist, Dwayne's brother.
+She has been joined by a new character, Henri Smith, a taxidermist and Dwayne's brother.
 Given an idea from Hammy, RJ decides to have endangered species move to the forest in order to have it declared a protected habitat, preventing its destruction.
 The householders have been warned about RJ and company's intentions, and have created traps from everyday objects to repel the thieves.
 The animals manage to gather supplies so that a black-footed ferret salesman named Jack, a gray bat scientist named Sylvia, and an ivory-billed woodpecker retiree named Samson can live in the forest.
 As a last resort, Gladys kidnaps the friends of RJ, Verne and Hammy for Henri.
-So the trio hack into the security cameras of the house and Gladys lure Gladys ranting into them.
+So the trio hack into the security cameras of the house and lure Gladys ranting into them.
 Once the news and police hear this, both humans get arrested for trying to capture endangered animals.
 Afterwards, the animals then continue to steal food.